saileshkasaju/yogendrayurvedic.com.np/src/pages/index.md

 subheading: Your Guide To Health And Longevity With Dr.Pragendra Raj Bajracharya
 mainpitch:
   title: AYURVEDA IS THE SCIENCE OF LIFE
-  description: Let Food Be Your First Medicine And Kitchen Be Your First Pharmacy.
+  description: Let Food be Your First Medicine And Kitchen Be Your First Pharmacy.
 intro:
   blurbs: []
   heading: What Ayurveda Offers